 The fairywrens are sure to be one of the most-enjoyed birds of the trip, this is a Splendid Fairywren, one of several fairywren species likely on the tour.
 We will have a long day today, because during the evening we will go out to search for the bizarre Plains-wanderer, the sole representative of an endemic Australian family, most closely related to the shorebirds (but its closest living relatives are thought to be the seedsnipes of South America!).
-Although this species is the star attraction of this site, we may also encounter other birds, such as Inland Dotterel, Banded Lapwing, Stubble Quail, Eastern Barn Owl, or Australian Owlet-nightjar on this nocturnal foray.
+Although this species is the star attraction of this site, we may also encounter other birds, such as Inland Dotterel, Banded Lapwing, Stubble Quail, Little Buttonquail, Eastern Barn Owl, or Australian Owlet-nightjar on this nocturnal foray.
 Overnight: Deniliquin Day 7.
-Transfer to Chiltern via Gulpa Island After a late night we allow ourselves to sleep in before continuing our journey to Chiltern via Gulpa Island and various other sites in the Riverina bioregion.
-Targets on this more laid-back day include the vivid Superb Parrot, the elusive Gilbert's Whistler, and the striking White-backed Swallow as we aim to arrive in Chiltern in the midafternoon.
-Overnight: Chiltern www.birdingecotours.com Day 8.
-Chiltern-Mt Pilot National Park to Healesville Chiltern-Mt Pilot National Park, established in October 2002, protects what is arguably the best flora and fauna assemblage of box-ironbark forest and woodland in Australia and forms an important link between the foothills of the Australian Alps with the plains of the Murray River.
+Transfer to Wangaratta via Gulpa Island After a late night we allow ourselves to sleep in before continuing our journey to Wangaratta via Gulpa Island and various other sites in the Riverina bioregion.
+Targets on this more laid-back day include the vivid Superb Parrot, the elusive Gilbert's Whistler, and the striking White-backed Swallow as we aim to arrive in Wangaratta in the midafternoon.
+We will start looking for some of the birds listed for Day 8 if time permits.
+Overnight: Wangaratta

+Day 8.
+Wangaratta to Healesville We will spend the morning birding in the beautiful woodland around the Warby-Ovens National Park which protects what is arguably the best flora and fauna assemblage of box-ironbark forest and woodland in Australia and forms an important link between the foothills of the Australian Alps with the plains of the Murray River.
 The trees which define this habitat produce an abundance of nectar when flowering, attracting birds from far and wide.
 The sounds of birds can be almost deafening during these times!
-Targets attracted to these blooms include Little Lorikeet, Black-chinned Honeyeater, Painted Honeyeater, and perhaps, with considerable luck, even the Critically Endangered (BirdLife International) Regent Honeyeater (this site being one of its last strongholds, but it is still exceedingly rare here).
-Elsewhere in the forest we search for the rainbow-like Turquoise Parrot, the bark-peeling Crested Shriketit, the ground-dwelling Speckled Warbler, and more.
+Targets attracted to these blooms include Little Lorikeet, Black-chinned Honeyeater, and Painted Honeyeater.
+Elsewhere in the forest we search for the rainbow-like Turquoise Parrot, the bark-peeling Eastern Shriketit, the ground-dwelling Speckled Warbler, and more.
 We may even come across the unusual Short-beaked Echidna here.
 After lunch we continue our journey southward to the town of Healesville near the city of Melbourne for the night.
 Here we will have a chance for some evening spotlighting for birds such as Greater Sooty Owl and mammals, possibly possums and gliders.
 Overnight: Healesville

 Parrots are sure to continually impress during this tour, this is Turquoise Parrot.
 Day 9.
 Birding near Melbourne and conclusion of the "Outback" part of the tour We spend most of the day at Bunyip State Park, about 40 miles (60 kilometers) east of Melbourne, birding wet sclerophyll forest and swampy heathlands.
 Within these mossy forests we hope to find several of Australia's most charismatic and emblematic birds.
 Superb Lyrebird, an unrivalled mimic and the world's largest songbird, will be chief among our targets.
-The forest and heathland communities are also home to Yellow-tailed Black Cockatoo, Pilotbird, Olive Whistler, Eastern Whipbird, Flame Robin, Rose Robin, Pink Robin, Red-browed Treecreeper, Rufous Fantail, and more.
+The forest and heathland communities are also home to Yellow-tailed Black Cockatoo, Pilotbird, Olive

+Whistler, Eastern Whipbird, Flame Robin, Rose Robin, Pink Robin, Red-browed Treecreeper, Australian Rufous Fantail, and more.
 It is sure to be a wonderful end to the birding on this part of the tour.
 We will continue back to Melbourne, thus completing our circuit of Victoria, where we will spend the night in an airport hotel ahead of an early flight the next day.
 Overnight: Melbourne